-Goals and Goal setting can make or break an individual’s progress in fitness.
+Goals and goal-setting can make or break an individual’s progress in fitness.
 They can serve as either great motivation, or be complete motivational killer.
-When setting goals for yourself always be mindful, as the goals you set will have a dramatic impact on your success mentally and physically.
-Here are some tips to help you set realistic goals to ensure you reach them and feel fantastic.
+Here are some tips to help you set realistic goals to ensure you reach them and feel fantastic:

 - Don’t compare yourself to others.
-This goes for anything in life, comparing yourself to others only sets you up for failure.
-You will never be the same as someone else and that’s a good thing!
-Love your body, it’s the only place you have to live in, feed it healthy food to nourish your body and exercise because it makes you feel fit and strong.
+Comparing yourself to others — in any aspect of your life — only sets you up for failure.
+You will never be the same as someone else… and that’s a good thing!
+Eat foods to feel energized and exercise to feel fit and strong.

-S – Specific – The more specific you can be with writing down your objective, the easier it will be to clearly see what it is you need to accomplish.
-Often, answering the five “W” questions —Who, What, Where, Why, and Which— can help you achieve greater specificity.
+- S is for specific: The more specific are, the easier it will be to clearly see what it is you need to accomplish.
+Often, answering the five “W” questions — who, what, where, why and which — can help you achieve greater specificity.

-M – Measurable – Can your goal be measured?
+- M is for measurable: Can your goal be measured?
 How will you know when you’ve achieved your goal?

-A – Attainable – Another way of putting this is “realistic.”
+- A is for attainable: Another way of putting this is “realistic.”
 Is it possible to achieve the goal you’ve set for yourself?

-R – Relevant – A relevant goal in fitness means that it has the potential to impact your weight loss, strength, flexibility or cardio pulmonary health.
+- R is for relevant: A relevant goal in fitness means that it has the potential to impact your weight loss, strength, flexibility or cardiopulmonary health.

-T – Time-bound – Give your goal a deadline.
+- T is for time-bound: Give your goal a deadline.

-Always remember why you started this and where you want to get to.
-You are in control and you get out what you put in.
-Remember anything that is worth having, is worth sticking with!
-So keep it up and you will be amazed at your results.
-The body achieves what the mind believes.
-Enjoy the process and enjoy the feeling of your body getting fitter and stronger, as you get healthier!
+Always remember why you started this and where you want to get to — anything that is worth having is worth sticking with.
+You’re in control and you get out what you put in.
+Enjoy the process and enjoy the feeling of your body getting fitter and stronger, as you get healthier.